Data Privacy Laws

-What the GDPR means to Oakwood
+What data privacy and security means to Oakwood

 Trust is the foundation of our relationship with millions of people and businesses around the world.
-We value the confidence our clients, and their guests, have put in us to protect their personal information.
+We value the confidence our clients and their guests, have put in us to protect their personal information.
 We take this responsibility seriously and are actively working to increase our data security and privacy measures.

 Our Security Infrastructure and Certifications